 If an Independent Children’s Lawyer has been appointed in your case, the Independent Children’s Lawyer will coordinate the family report process.

-The family consultant will conduct interviews with each parent, the children and other significant people such as siblings, partners or grandparents.
+The family consultant will conduct interviews with family report questions for each parent, the children and other significant people such as siblings, partners or grandparents.
 The family consultant then prepares a written document setting out an independent assessment of any relevant issues, consider the children’s future care, welfare and developmental needs and provide recommendations as to what is in the best interests of the children.
 This is known as a Family Report.